HashNotAdam/fixably-ruby/docs/device.md

 device.save!
 ```

-## Update a customer
+## Update a device

+The Fixably API does not allow devices to be updated

+## Destroy a device

 The Fixably API does not allow devices to be destroyed

-## Destroy a customer

-The Fixably API does not allow customers to be destroyed